 To illustrate the use of Pyleoclim in research, we summarize three studies available as fully executable Jupyter Notebooks as companion to this manuscript (see the code availability statement in the acknowledgements section).
 The first study walks through spectral, wavelet, and cross-wavelet analysis in the presence of age uncertainties.
-The second study is reproduced from Hu et al. (2017) and presents the pitfalls of using correlation analysis for the interpretation of paleoclimate records.
-Finally, the last study walks through the results of Zhu et al. (2019), using spectral analysis to assess whether current models can capture the continuum of climate variability.
+The second study is reproduced from Hu et al. (2017) and presents the pitfalls of using correlation analysis for the interpretation of a paleoclimate record.
+Finally, the last study shows how to reproduce the results of Zhu et al. (2019), using spectral analysis to assess whether current models can capture the continuum of climate variability.